-As the name implies, the FHA 203k Streamlined mortgage is designed with less paperwork and less restrictions on the loan.
+As the name implies, the FHA 203k Streamlined mortgage is designed with less paperwork and fewer restrictions on the loan.
 The borrower can do up to 35,000 worth of renovations to make repairs and improvements.

 The intent of the Streamlined version of the mortgage is for homes that need more minor improvements.
 To illustrate this point, the following list indicates the type of repairs and improvements that are allowed under the FHA 203k Streamline loan